KBVE/kbve/packages/kilonet/README.md

 Adding the itch io release of the webgl build.
 Updating the distance for the ally.
 Added WebGL build optimizations.
+Started the IFrame Interactions but need to fix the cross origin issue.

 - [KBVE](https://kbve.com/)
 - [RareIcon](https://rareicon.com/)